 Carlos Torres, Executive Director

 Carlos Torres is the Executive Director of the City of Pittsburgh Commission on Human Relations.
 He brings over 10 years of professional experience working in the nonprofit sector, particularly in the area of public health working with marginalized individuals and communities.
-His expertise include; advocacy, education, program design, implementation and evaluation.
+His expertise include: advocacy, education, program design, implementation and evaluation.
 He currently serves as the Secretary for the National Latino AIDS Action Network.
-Carlos holds a graduate degree in Public Administration from the University of Arizona.
+Carlos holds a Master in Public Administration from the University of Arizona.

 Sheron D. Clark, Commission Representative

 Sheron D. Clark has been employed by the Pittsburgh Commission on Human Relations since February 1993 as a Commission Representative.
-In this position she investigates complaints of discrimination in the areas of employment, housing, public accommodations and civil rights.
-Ms Clark attended the University of Pittsburgh Graduate School of Public and International Affairs where she obtained a Master of Public Administration.
+In this position she investigates complaints of discrimination in employment, housing, public accommodations and civil rights.
+Ms. Clark attended the University of Pittsburgh Graduate School of Public and International Affairs where she obtained a Master of Public Administration.